Male Elf Names

 How do I choose between a noble and a warrior elf name?

 Think about your character's background and role.
 Noble names suggest lineage, magic, and diplomacy — ideal for sages, princes, or arcane scholars.
 Warrior names convey action, conflict, and physical prowess, making them a natural fit for rangers, fighters, and scouts.
+If your character blends both — say, a warrior-prince — mix sounds from both categories.

 Related Pages